Our First House

 The Nursery, Current House:

 Winner: Current house.
 But it was a hard call.
 We loved the room that we took Clara home from the hospital to so much.
 It just was such a sentimental space.
-But the bigger closet in the current room (which Clara now uses as a reading nook) gives her current room the edge.
+But the bigger closet in the current room (which Clara now uses as a reading nook) gives her newer room the edge.
+And we can’t wait to do a bit more in here, like add crown molding, paint the ceiling, refinish the floors, etc.

 The Master Bedroom, First House: